|La Charrue Bleue||Self Catering||Flexible||3||6||2|

 The village of St Aulaye (30 minutes' drive) also offers a man-made river beach with its sand renewed annually.
 Between 1st July and 31st August the beach is under surveillance by qualified lifeguards.
 There are two bathing areas, the first 2500 square metres in size and the second, for children, is less than 90cm deep.
 The water quality is tested weekly.
 Nearby there is also a water park with four water slides, a 1.9m deep pool and paddling pool.

 With the national sport of France being cycling it is not surprising that you will see many cyclists on the roads at all times.
 With so many wonderful, stunning views at every turn of the road, there are few better ways to appreciate it than on two wheels or two feet!
+If you don't want to, or can't, bring your own bikes we can recommend a local company which will rent you bikes for all ages for periods from one day onwards.
 Take a picnic or stop at one of the many local cafés or restaurants for refreshment and enjoy the tranquility and beauty of the natural scenery.

 The first stop, and the closest, for everyday essentials is the friendly little village of St Séverin, 6 minutes away by car.
 Here you will find a small Spar supermarket, open every day from 9am until 7pm (with lunchtime closure from 1230-3pm) and on Sunday mornings.
 This is your one-stop shop for fresh meat, fresh vegetables and fruit, bread, dairy produce and household necessities.
 There is also a more traditional 'Alimentation' on the main street of the village.
 A very well-stocked pharmacy, bank, tabac and post office are also on the main street, as is an English bookshop for any bookworms who have forgotten to pack their favourite novels.
 Lastly, there is the boulangerie - a must for any holiday in France - a hairdresser's, two bars, an Italian restaurant and a café.